ev3dev/ev3dev.github.io/docs/getting-started.md

     * Hopefully you can figure it out.
 I'm putting off writing detailed docs until brickman is a bit more stable.
 * Bluetooth
+    * Note: Bluetooth may not work on the first boot.
+Please reboot if you see "???" after you power on Bluetooth.
     * [Connecting to the Internet](../tutorials/connecting-to-the-internet-via-bluetooth) tutorial

 ## Step 4.5: Make sure the firstboot script ran correctly